Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Partial rewiring may satisfy some insurers at a lower cost than a full replacement.
 Ask your electrician about prioritizing high-risk areas like the attic, kitchen, and laundry room first.
 Some carriers will accept a phased upgrade plan with a defined completion timeline.

-Exploring ways to find affordable home insurance coverage can also help offset costs while you work through the upgrade process.
+Exploring affordable home insurance strategies can also help offset costs while you work through the upgrade process, especially as national premiums continue climbing in 2026.

 Compare Home Insurance Plans in Ohio